Dec 23, 2024

 ARRIVAL AND SEATING:

 Please arrive just before the scheduled start time for your child’s grade.
 There will be a helper at the front door making sure the previous group is finished before your group enters the Heart Space.
 Spiral Walk is an inward festival, so entering the building in a calm and quiet manner will help the children find the right mood.
-Children will find seats along the west wall of the Heart Space (by the 4th Grade classroom).
+Children will find seats along the west wall of the Heart Space (by the Farm and Garden classroom).
 Your child’s teacher will be there to greet them and help them find their assigned seat.
-They are to bring their coats and hats to their seats.
-Friends and family can find seats along the east side of the Heart Space (near the Kindergarten and 3rd grade).
+Friends and family can find seats along the east side of the Heart Space.

 PHOTOGRAPHY: